 Special fan housings generally do very little, and on the whole don’t improve print quality enough to bother with.
 Minor tweaks in your slicer settings usually have a much broader effect.

 It is possible for an Ender 3 to not want to print because it’s too cold to start with.
 If your printer lives in the garage or workshop, as mine does, it’s probably not in a heated environment – and that means that it can get down to under 10°C and chill your temperature sensors to the point where the printer’s firmware thinks something must be broken, and you’ll get a MINTEMP error.
 You could have a bad thermister, or a bad connection trace to it on the motherboard, or a bad connector, but the first thing to try is just bringing the thing inside and letting it warm up a bit.
 I did this and once I got the temperature of the printer up above about 8°C, the printer realized its sensors weren’t broken, and it started right up.

-Have to paint your prints?
+Have to paint your prints, but don’t like the way the parts smell afterwards?
 Sometimes the client wants it painted, and it’ll smell bad for quite a while once you do.
 White vinegar will get the smell out of the painted surfaces while not endangering the finish.
 Be sure to rinse off the white vinegar, or your parts will smell like vinegar instead of paint.

-Don’t bother with trying to print vibration damping feet, special angled mounting arms for your filament spools.
-By in large these do nothing but waste your time.
+Don’t bother with vibration damping feet for your printer,or special angled mounting arms for your filament spools.
+By in large these do nothing but waste your time and materials.